ivogeorg/jitt/design-spike-2.md

    1. Mathematical expressions
 4. Responses flagged to be presented in the meeting view.
 The system tracks and displays how many times a particular student has has their answer flagged for display.

-## 8. Student stories

-1. I want to have an easy interface to answer _warmup questions_ on any device.
-2. I want to have alerts about the pre-class deadlines for _warmup questions_.
-3. I want to be able to edit my answers before the corresponding deadline.
-4. I want to have the questions sent to me over email and apps that I use (e.g. Teams, FB Messenger).
-5. I want to be able to review questions, my responses and the grades I got, after the deadline.

-## 9. Technical details
+# Implementation notes

-A web application with Node.js, React, supported initially by a relational database (TBD).
+A web application with Node.js, React, supported initially by a qrelational database (TBD).

-### Questions
+# Open questions

 1. What about mobile?
 2.